alecive/alecive.github.io/_posts/2015-11-11-CV-AlessandroRoncone.md

       knowledge: 82

 professional:
- - name: Post Doc
+ - name: Post-Doc
    title: Postdoctoral Associate @ Social Robotics Lab, Computer Science Department
    start: Nov.
 2015
    end: present
    location: Yale University, New Haven, CT (USA)
    location-link: http://scazlab.yale.edu
-   description: ""
+   description: "I am currently focusing on the exploitation of bidirectional, natural communication between the robot and the human in the context of human-robot collaborative tasks.
+I will mainly work on the Baxter, <i>'the world's first dual arm collaborative robot for manufacturing'</i>.
+It is a ROS-based system."
- - name: Post Doc
+ - name: Post-Doc
    title: Post Doc @ iCub Facility
    start: Jan.
    end: Oct.
 2015